KhodeDan/PassWordManager/README.md

 **As the name Is self explanatory , It is a Terminal based password manager , But instead of just focusing on the concept ( dictionaries ) That Was learned and trained during the project , The Project Contain's Account management , Deleting , Viewing , Adding Password , And a password for the main account Which is refrenced as the MasterPassword in the program core.**

-# Table Of contents :
+# Table of contents :
 - Git:
   > README : Repository Page , Main File
   > License : Repository Page , Main file